SCDH/dts-transformations/README.md

 **Notes**

 1. see section about [mediaType](#mediatype)
-2. supported, but `dcterms` do not yet come out as a map as shown in the specification's examples
+2. Supported, but `dcterms` do not yet come out as a map as shown in the specification's examples.
+A compaction function is applied to the property name and the property value.
+The function gets the actual JSON-LD `@context` and compacts URIs accordingly.
 3. for mapping of the values of `resource` to document URIs see the [`resource`](#resource) section